project-koku/koku/docs/source/testing.rst

     - OpenShift running on Azure
     - OpenShift on premises

 There is a complementary script to subsequently load test data for each source.
 The `nise`_ project is used to generate this test data.
-Nise is a dev dependency of koku, so a working copy of the nise command line tool shoudl be availble after running `pipenv install --dev`.
+Nise is a dev dependency of koku, so a working copy of the nise command line tool should be available after running `pipenv install --dev`.
 See `.env.example`_ for example values.

     - API_PATH_PREFIX
     - KOKU_API_HOSTNAME